carlocardella/vscode-auto-git-extension/README.md

 - AI commit message generation for all changes (if Copilot is available)

 ### 0.1.2
-- Add status bar toggle to enable/disable Auto Git with one click
+- Add status bar toggle to enable/disable autoGit with one click
 - Cleaned up debug traces for AI commit message logic
 - AI commit message generation is attempted if possible, but falls back to generic message if not available